 Who is affected by poor digital accessibility

-Everyone benefits from a user-friendly website; however, for a wide demographic, it’s an absolute necessity.
-If a website is not structured in an accessible way, this can cause online barriers that may prevent people from being able to access a site altogether.
+Everyone benefits from a user-friendly website; however, for many it’s an absolute necessity.
+If a website is not structured in an accessible way, this can cause online barriers that may prevent people from being able to access a website altogether.

 These mainly impact users who:

 - Are Deaf, or are hard of hearing

 - Have cognitive impairments or learning difficulties

 - Have a physical disability or chronic condition

 Digital accessibility also benefits people who don’t have disabilities, such as: